scribd/scribd.github.io/_posts/2019-12-03-managing-pagerduty-rotations.md

 ## Trying it out

 Getting everyone on board with the day/night shifts was the easy part, implementing the shifts in PagerDuty turned out far more difficult.
-TO begin, I created the `Core-Platform` schedule, adding all of the team members.
+To begin, I created the `Core-Platform` schedule, adding all of the team members.
 The schedule was built using Pagerduty's "Restrict On-Call Times" in order to restrict the schedule's activation, limiting it to 7:00-17:00 PST.

 Next I created an "Escalation Policy" with Core Platform as the first level, and then configuring the existing Core Infrastructure primary schedule as the